-9. Implement tracking before a new journey is released:
+9. Implement tracking before releasing a new journey:

-As all new builds on a website have to be planned and go through a set release process there should be no reason why analytics implementation, event tracking and testing can’t be included in this process.
+As all new builds on a website have to be planned and go through a set release process.
+There should be no reason why analytics implementation, event tracking and testing can’t be in this process.
 Why wait for a new journey to go live before you start tracking its impact on users and your bottom line?
-In the offline environment this would be seen as insane.
-Event tracking can be tested in your dev and staging environments just like any other changes.
+You can test event tracking in your dev and staging environments just like any other changes.

 10. Document your implementation:

 Web analytics and tag management soon gets complicated and even the most loyal employee will move on sooner or later.
 As your analytics requirements grow and you become more sophisticated in your analysis.
 It is essential that you don’t rely on the imperfect memory of your analyst or contractor.